spaceape/libemc/README.md

 Depending on the _function_ of the message pipeline - i.e. whether it is meant to _serve_ particular functionality to a controlling device or act as a bridge towards an EMC-enabled server, a pipeline can have one of the following major _roles_:
-- _host_ role: serve a set of functions to a connecting instance;
+- _host_ role: serve a set of functions to a connecting instance, called an _agent_;
 - _user_ role: drive a connection to a remote EMC-enabled device.

 A hybrid, _proxy_ role can be defined by externally connecting two pipelines (one with a _host_